Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Dry eye occurs when the eyes do not make enough tears (or the quality of the tears isn’t enough to keep the eyes lubricated).

 Symptoms of dry eyes include:

 Many treatments are available for dry eyes.
-Some people use over-the-counter or prescription eye drops for moisture.
+Some people use over-the-counter eye drops for moisture.
 In severe cases, punctal plugs are an option.